Updated April 25, 2018

 In 2011, a backpack bomb was placed along a Martin Luther King Day parade route in Spokane, Washington, meant to kill and injure participants in a civil-rights march, but was found and disabled before it could explode.

-Mass killers who use guns often have bombs they undoubtedly would unleash if guns were unavailable.
+Mass killers who use guns often have bombs they undoubtedly would unleash were guns unavailable.

-In 1999, the Columbine High School shooters used a fire bomb to divert firefighters, propane tanks converted to bombs placed in the cafeteria, 99 explosive devices, and carbombs.
+In 1999, the Columbine High School shooters used a fire bomb to divert firefighters.
+They had converted propane tanks to bombs and placed them in the school cafeteria.
+In their possession were 99 explosive devices and car bombs.

 In December 2015, after terrorists gunned down 14 in San Bernardino, California, the Boston Herald wrote: